-From the end of World War II to 1965, over 650 Japanese women migrated to Australia as the wives and fiancees of Australian servicemen.
+From the end of the Second World War to 1965, over 650 Japanese women migrated to Australia as the wives and fiancees of Australian servicemen.
 Their story is one of courage and strength.

 Japanese war brides gave up the familiarity of home and family to journey across the sea and begin a new life in Australia.
 The records left behind in the National Archives tell stories of the love, adventure, challenges and heartbreak these women faced in the era of the White Australia policy.